rohangore1999/multi-agent-langgraph/README.md

 The system uses a `GraphState` TypedDict to manage and pass state between components:

 - `question`: The user's original question
-- `generation`: Space for the generated answer (future enhancement)
 - `documents`: The retrieved documents

 ### Document Processing